 - At least 33% of one-third of all falling accidents is among the elderly resulting from environmental hazards in the home.

 Though many more TBIs are caused by falling than by MVAs, falling victims typically recover better because their head trauma is less severe.
 Therefore, significantly fewer falling victims suffer long-term TBI-related disability than do MVA victims.The range of physical and sensory effects that a brain injury can have means that someone who has recently acquired a brain injury may be a greater risk of acquiring a second, simply by falling in a familiar environment.
+The high rate of falls may be surprising.
+Survey data linking brain injury to disability indicates that two thirds of all traumatic brain injuries is due to motor vehicle accidents.
+The chief reason for this is that people are more likely to recover well from falls, where the impact upon the head is usually lower.

 What can you do?